carbon-language/carbon-lang/docs/project/goals.md

 prevent us from understanding the programmer's intent.
 While we may be able to provide a minimally "correct" migration to very unfriendly code, mechanically reproducing exact C++ semantics even if bizarre, even this is not guaranteed and improving on it is not a goal.
-Our migration concerns are around code that is making every effort to adhere to reasonable C++ best practices.
-Not relying on undefined behavior, reasonable test coverage that passes under sanitizers, and other basic code health may be necessary to effectively migrate.
+Migration support will prioritize code that adheres to reasonable C++ best practices: not relying on undefined behavior, reasonable test coverage that passes under sanitizers, and other basic code health.

 ### Principles